Slave to the Rhythm (album): Background

 According to the album's sleeve notes, extensive use of the New England Digital Synclavier was made in its recording.

-Slave to the Rhythm is one of the most successful of all Grace Jones' albums in terms of commercial performance.
+Slave to the Rhythm is one of the most commercially successful of Jones' albums.
 It performed best in German-speaking Europe and the Netherlands, where it secured top 10 placings.
-It also reached number 12 on the UK Albums Chart in November 1985.
+It reached number 12 on the UK Albums Chart in November 1985.
 The album remains the second highest-charting album of Jones' on the US Billboard 200 (after Nightclubbing) and her only entry on the Canadian Albums Chart.
 As of December 1986, the album had sold 150,000 copies in the United States and one million worldwide.

 Abridged version

 Portions of the original LP material are absent on several CD reissues.
 "Jones the Rhythm", "The Fashion Show" and "Ladies and Gentlemen: Miss Grace Jones" are all edited in length (with the latter track matching the 7" single mix); and the interview portions between Morley and Jones are omitted, rendering "The Crossing" a fully instrumental track.
 "The Frog and the Princess" appears in extended form and is moved further down the running order, after "Slave to the Rhythm".
 Ian McShane's introduction from the start of the album, "Ladies and gentlemen: Miss Grace Jones", reappears as the intro to the song of the same name.
 Only the US CD, released in 1987 (Island 7-60460-2), and the 2015 remastered CD retain the same track listing and running times as the vinyl version.